codeminus/framework/codeminus/app-skeleton/assets/css/README.md

-Your application style sheets go on this folder
+Your application style sheets goes on this folder